HarleyPato/switch_linux_kit/README.md

 docker run -ti --rm -v$(pwd):/source cmsj/aarch64_toolchain bash 00_build.sh
 ```

+The build script is pretty modular, so with some simple edits you could choose to build just the exploit chain, bootloader, kernel, rootfs, etc. if you so desire.

 ### Micro SD Card Preparation

 You need a microSD card with a Linux root filesystem on it (see previous step), and that rootfs needs to include the following files in /boot:
- * Image.gz (Linux kernel - found in arch/arm64/boot/ in a built kernel)
+ * `Image.gz` (Linux kernel - found in `product/` after the build has finished)
- * tegra210-nintendo-switch.dtb (Device Tree binary - found in arch/arm64/boot/dts/nvidia/ in a built kernel)
+ * `tegra210-nintendo-switch.dtb` (Device Tree binary - found in `product/` after the build has finished)

 The steps for creating such a card would be:
  * Create a new Master Boot Record (MBR) on an SD card